 LAB MEDIA: Figure 6 A. Video Editor: Please emphasize graph curves from day 10 to day 18

 The growth curve of droplet 6 in the whole adaptive evolution process was plotted separately [1].
 The maximum OD600 value in the first generation was 0.37 [2], which increased to 0.58 in the last sub-cultivation period indicating that the strain in the droplet 6 has realized an obvious adaptive evolution [3].
-Authors: How would you like JoVE’s voice talent to pronounce OD600?
+Authors: How would you like JoVE’s voice talent to pronounce OD600? (“OD600” can be pronounced as “O-D-six hundred”)

 LAB MEDIA: Figure 6 B.